ssbsukirat/medicine/Cardinal/Renal and Urinary Tract/Electrolyte/Sodium.md

 		- slow correction + ODS --> alcoholic , malnutrition , hypokalemia, liver transplant
 ### Diagnostic Evaluation
 - Drug history + volume status in all
+- Imaging for pulmonary /CNS causes
+- Xray maybe insufficient , consider HRCT in high risk like smoker
+- Osmolality to rule out pseudohyponatremia
+	- coexistence of hyponatremia with a normal or increased plasma tonicity
+	- in hyperlipidemia, hyperproteinemia
+	- measured osmolality --> effective osmolality (tonicity) by subtracting the measured concentration of urea (divided by 2.8, if in mg/dL);
+	- hyponatremia have an effective osmolality of <275 mOsm/kg
+- BUN / creatinine elevated --> renal dysfunction
 -